 Underdevelopment and overdevelopment of the skeleton, respectively.
-Skeletal growth is a complex process and can be disturbed in many ways.
+Dwarfism and gigantism are conditions of abnormal skeletal growth.
+In general, skeletal growth is a complex process and can be disturbed in many ways.
 For example, overstimulation by excessive growth-hormone production during childhood can produce gigantism.
-This is usually the result of a pituitary tumor.
+This condition is usually the result of a pituitary tumor.
 Insufficient stimulation of skeletal growth, resulting from hormonal, metabolic, or nutritional disturbances, leads to reduced height with normal body proportions.
-The shortness of stature depends on the degree of the disturbance; the designation proportionate dwarfism is used in severe cases.
+The shortness of stature depends on the degree of the disturbance; the designation proportionate dwarfism is used in severe cases (see illustration).
 Proportionate dwarfism may or may not be genetic.
-See also: Pituitary gland disorders; Skeletal system
+See also: Animal growth; Hormone; Pituitary gland disorders; Skeletal system; Tumor

 The content above is only an excerpt.